Kavleen11/Average-Global-Sale/README.md

 **Prerequisites:**

-Python installed on your machine Required libraries: pandas, sqlalchemy, pymysql
+Python installed on  machine
+Required libraries: pandas, sqlalchemy, pymysql

 **Installing:**
 You can install the required libraries using pip: pip install pandas sqlalchemy pymysql